I must admit that till the moment I began to plan my trip to Greece, to me, Meteora was not a mesmerizing place packed with monasteries.

 Even when joining a very comfortable tour by van, you have to do some climbing – and be it only the stairs up to Saint Nicholas Anapafsas – and walking.

-If you are halfway fit, a hiking tour, obviously, brings you closer to the amazing nature and is, of course, a more traditional way of visiting these places.
+If you are halfway fit, a hiking tour, obviously, brings you closer to the amazing nature.
+This is, of course, a more traditional way of visiting these places.

-Actually, if you have only one day for Meteora, you can even join both tours since the hike starts at 8.30 a. m. and ends at 1.30 p. m. so that after a refreshing lunch, you can hop on the van that drives you into the sunset.
+Actually, if you have only one day for Meteora, you can even join both tours.
+The hike starts at 8.30 a. m. and ends at 1.30 p. m.
+Then, after a refreshing lunch, you can hop on the van that drives you into the sunset.

 For further info on the different tours and to make a reservation, check the website of the very experienced and professional company Visit Meteora.

-I was amazed how – besides being highly knowledgable – my guides Vassilis and Christos were still so passionate about Meteora’s history and the beautiful sceneries.
+I was amazed how – besides being highly knowledgeable – my guides Vassilis and Christos were still so passionate about Meteora’s history and the beautiful sceneries.